Lightstreamer/Lightstreamer-kafka-connector/README.md

 which defines the mapping between the source Kafka topic (`<topic-name>`) and the target items (`item1`, `item2`, `itemN`, etc.).

-The settings described in the Record Evaluation section apply to all the topics mentioned in the mappings, which implies that the events consumed from this

 This configuration enables the implementation of various routing scenarios, as shown by the following examples:

 - _One To One_